-- Deliverable 2 (20 points): Design and simulation of the datapath ("internal architecture") and ports, including both the internal and external buses.
+Deliverable 2 (20 points): Design and simulation of the datapath ("internal architecture") and ports, including both the internal and external buses.
 You must illustrate and explain to the TA the operation of each control signal that you are using for the datapath.
-At a minimum, you must show each component reading and writing data to/from the bus. - Week 2: You must attend lab during Week 2 (missing the lab will result in -20 points).
-You can demonstrate any of the remainder deliverables.
-Unless you are completely finished, you have to stay and work on the project with the help of your TA. - Deliverable 3 (20 points): Design and simulation of the basic opcode fetch cycle, which will require you to connect the controller to the datapath and RAM.
+At a minimum, you must show each component reading and writing data to/from the bus.
+Turn in all files and the simulation on e-learning.

+Week 2: At a minimum, you are to complete Deliverable 3 by the end of the lab.

+Deliverable 3 (20 points): Design and simulation of the basic opcode fetch cycle, which will require you to connect the controller to the datapath and RAM.
 To demonstrate, you do not need to execute the fetched instructions, but you must show the IR for consecutive instructions, assuming they execute sequentially.
 Branch instructions will not be tested because they require non-sequential execution.
 Note that different instructions will increase the program counter by different amounts.
+Turn in all files and the simulation on e-learning.